bboc/s3-canvas/docs/s3-delegation-canvas-short.md

 **Monitoring**: When will you check  the key metrics, and who will do it?

-**Evaluation:**  Agree on a schedule for evaluation of success of the team/role, any evaluation criteria in addition the key metrics, and any other relevant aspects of the evaluation.
+**Evaluation:**  Agree on a schedule for evaluation of success of the team/role, any evaluation criteria in addition to the key metrics, and any other relevant aspects of the evaluation.

 ### Short (OmniGraffle)

 Define when the key metrics will be checked, and who will do it.
-Agree on a schedule for evaluating the success of the team/role, any evaluation criteria in addition the key metrics, and any other relevant aspects of the evaluation.
+Agree on a schedule for evaluating the success of the team/role, any evaluation criteria in addition to the key metrics, and any other relevant aspects of the evaluation.